 In gynecology, we strive to improve patient access to health care and continuity of care for all women.

 Neighborhood-based Parkland clinics provide family planning and gynecologic care to women in areas traditionally underserved.
-These community clinics are staffed by Parkland nurse practitioners operating under protocol and supervised by faculty from the General Obstetrics and Gynecology Division.
+These community clinics are staffed by Parkland nurse practitioners operating under protocol and supervised by faculty from the Division of Generalist Obstetrics and Gynecology.

 Regardless of the venue, our goal is to provide well-woman care, as well as expertise in gynecologic specialty areas such as dysplasia, vulvology, sexual dysfunction, infectious diseases, minimally invasive surgery, contraception, and family planning.